MoralisWeb3/MoralisDocumentation/moralis-dapp/automatic-transaction-sync/historical-transactions.md

 ## Unconfirmed Transactions

 Transactions on Testnet and Mainnet can take a while to be confirmed.
 When Moralis detects a new transaction (or event) in an unconfirmed state, these get put into transaction tables like `EthTransactions` with `confirmed: false`.
-For aggregate collections like balances, the unconfirmed transaction entries are put in separate collections postfixed with "Pending".

-- EthBalancePending
-- EthNFTOwnersPending
-- etc.

-When the transaction gets confirmed, the status is updated to `confirmed: true` and any corresponding entries in pending collections are merged into their respective main collections.
+When the transaction gets confirmed, the status is updated to `confirmed: true`.

 It is important to note that different blockchains will have different confirmation numbers to ensure the validity of transactions.
 This means that in order for transactions to change its `confirmed` value in DB to `true`, it will require certain number of confirmations:

 - Ethereum: 12
 - Polygon: 100